jalong21/Tumbler/README.md

 Any amount over the cap will be deposited into the "bank" address as payment for the service.

 ## Step 5: Nice To Haves (TODO, Maybe . . . )
+1) Instead of using pre-made house addresses, create new ones for each tumble.
-1) Code Cleanup.
+2) Code Cleanup.
 Some of this isn't quite as pretty as I'd like.
-2) Unit tests.
+3) Unit tests.
 I'd obviously do this in a production environment
-3) Docker Setup.
+4) Docker Setup.
 Adding docker files isn't difficult and helps with deployment immensely